veliovgroup/ostrio/docs/prerendering/optimization.md

  - [Nginx](https://github.com/VeliovGroup/ostrio/blob/master/docs/prerendering/optimization.md#nginx)

 ### Speed up rendering
-You should tell to the Prerendering engine when page is fully rendered.
-It's can be easily done via `IS_RENDERED` variable located in global scope.
+You should tell to the Prerendering engine when the page is fully rendered.
+It's can be easily done via `IS_RENDERED` variable located in the global scope.
 `window.IS_RENDERED` should be defined and set to `false` at the very beginning of your page or application bundle script file, for example right in `head` tag:
 ```html
 <html>